Arjun-G-04/delta-web-3/README.md

-# delta-web-3
+# Hacker Mode
-This is my code for Task 3 of Delta Inductions 2023 (Web development)
+This is the hacker mode of task 3

 # Objectives
-## Normal Mode
+## Hacker Mode
-- ~Authentication system allowing registration and log in~
+- ~Allow users to upload photos for their profile.~
-- ~Users can create quizzes~
+- Add a feature for connecting people by sending friend requests.
-- ~Search bar allowing to search for other users~
+- Allow private quizzes, which can only be taken by friends.
-- ~Profile page of users - Should have method to take up their quizzes~
+- Add a feature of adding tags to quizzes so they can be filtered and searched for easily.
-- ~Allow users to see scores of quizzes they have taken~
+- Integrate authentication with Dauth.

 # Setup
 ### 1. Clone the repository